RobertWMorgan/Projectone/README.md

 I used HTML to create the general structure of the game.

-- Different sections for each part of the page..
+- Different sections for each part of the page.
 - Grid container.
 - All of the static text.
 - Start, Reset and Difficulty buttons.